Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 And it also happens to raise revenue and boost manufacturing.

-Okay, if you're negotiating to reshore manufacturing, then you can't be raising revenue off of tariffs because nobody's gonna be importing.
+Okay, if you're negotiating to reshore manufacturing, then you can't be raising revenue off of tariffs because nobody's going to be importing them.

 Yeah, that's what you'd think.

-It actually takes a very delicate balance to be able to serve all three and the other things.
+It actually takes a very delicate balance to be able to serve all the lives.

 No, it's just the numbers don't lie.

-We need to be looking at five years, ten years, twenty years.
+We need to be looking at five years, ten years, 20 years.

 USA, you make a great point.